usds/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 #### Usage guidelines

-The data for a group of radio buttons will be quite similar to the data for a select field (i.e., `string` type with an `enum` property), which means the `SelectWidget` will be rendered by default.
+The data for a group of radio buttons is similar to the data for a select field (i.e., `string` type with an `enum` property), which means the `SelectWidget` will be rendered by default.

 To override the `SelectWidget`, pass `'ui:widget': 'radio'` to your `uiSchema` for that field.
 To specify different label text for each option, pass `'ui:options'` to `uiSchema`.

 Your config for a question where the answer is selected from a group of radio buttons might look like this:

 ```js
 schema: {
   type: 'object',